Ejostol/Falling-Stands-/paper.md

 <param ve-image rotate="90"
        label="Coppiced Cryptomeria trees in "
-       license="public domain"
+       license="Image by authors, no permissions needed."
        url="https://github.com/Ejostol/Falling-Stands-/blob/main/DSC_0999.JPG?raw=true">

 Cryptomeria plantations also pose a significant risk for avalanches and soil slides.
 The trees have horizontal, shallow roots, and are therefore in danger of falling and stripping away anything else in their path.
-Such risks are particularly high during heavy rainfall or typhoons, which are common across the archipelago and are projected to increase in intensity and frequency due to climate change[^35].
+Such risks are particularly high during heavy rainfall or typhoons, which are common across the archipelago and are projected to increase in intensity and frequency due to climate change.[^35]

 <param ve-image url="crypto-pollenmap.jpg"
        label="Map of areas with estimated transpiration/precipitation ratios greater than 0.4 mm/mm-1.
 These aresa are predicted to be the most difficult for Japanese cedar to survive in due to climate change.
 The island of Yakushima is outlined in red.
 Map adapted by Kira Clingen from Matusmoto et al., "Mapping of Japanese cedar forests vulnerable to global warming in Japan," Global Environmental Research 10 (2006): 181-188."